passionatepeople/competency-self-assessment/README.md

 ## Wish list:

-- [ ] Use predefined question `id`s to enable keeping result URLs stable even if questions change.
 - [ ] Enhance form to use client-side router on submit.
 - [ ] Improve result visualisation, e.g. via `<td>` background color.
 - [ ] Page title, favicon, manifest and all that jazz.